irob06/WC-Assignment-pythonnnnnn/README.md

-# WA Project with Python
+# Wc Project with Python

 This project creates an eye-catching word art design using Python.
 It combines a word cloud shaped into a specific form with a custom background image to produce an engaging and creative visual output.